edrojas3/psilafni/README.md

   a) Depending on your system features follow the [ installation guide ](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/install_instructs/index.html).
 Also, make sure to install NMT atlases with `@Install_NMT`

-  b) If you are familiar with singularity/docker we previde you with are singularity recipe to build a container with a complete installation of AFNI:
+  b) If you are familiar with singularity/docker you can use our singularity recipe to build a container with a complete installation of AFNI:

   - Clone this repository with `git clone`
   - navigate to the utils folder: ```cd utils```